UK pays tribute to COVID scientists and doctors, Bond actor Daniel Craig - ExBulletin

+UK pays tribute to COVID scientists and doctors, Bond actor Daniel Craig

-LONDON, Dec.31 (Reuters) – Britain has recognized scientists and medical leaders at the forefront of the battle against COVID-19 in Queen Elizabeth’s annual list of New Year’s honors, while that James Bond actor Daniel Craig received the same award as his famous on-screen character.
+LONDON – Britain has recognized scientists and medical leaders at the forefront of the battle against COVID-19 in Queen Elizabeth’s annual New Year’s list of honors, while the James Bond actor Daniel Craig received the same award as his famous on-screen character.

 Craig, who stepped down from the role of the fictitious British spy after five outings following the release of “No Time to Die” this year, has been appointed Companion of the Order of St. Michael and St. George (CMG) in recognition of his exceptional contribution to film.